Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 In a land of beautiful hilltop villages, Saint-Paul-de-Vence still stands out.
 I don't think I've ever seen as many art galleries per square meter, and even if you don't go inside, the window-shopping is superb if you love new creators and contemporary art.

-I visited in winter and was surprised that the reputedly crowded village was almost empty.
-And while some art galleries were shut, many were open, making it an exciting and relaxed visit.
+I visited in winter and was surprised that the notoriously crowded village was almost empty.
+And while some art galleries were shut, many remained open, making it an exciting and relaxed visit.

 Entrance into the village is through a quintessentially southern tableau: groups of (mostly) men playing pétanque on a sandy gravel court, next to an outdoor café, surrounded by ramparts and cobblestones.
 It doesn't get more iconic than that.

-Predictably, artists from all disciplines would fall in love with St-Paul-de-Vence over the years, from Chagall to Modigliani to Matisse, along with actors like Yves Montand and Simone Signoret.
+Predictably, over the years, artists from all disciplines would fall in love with St-Paul-de-Vence, from Chagall to Modigliani to Matisse, along with actors like Yves Montand and Simone Signoret.

 Archway in Saint Paul de Vence, southern France